nesistor/GovGiggler/Readme.md

 ### **Overview of Grok Integration**

-For enhancing user interactions and providing real-time conversational support, **Grok**, developed by xAI (founded by Elon Musk), is integrated as the core AI chatbot within GovGiggler.
+For enhancing user interactions and providing real-time conversational support, **Grok**, developed by xAI (founded by Elon Musk), is integrated as the core AI chatbot within GovLinker.
 Grok offers advanced conversational AI capabilities, enabling dynamic, contextually aware, and real-time interactions with users.
 It powers the **ChatBot Service** and significantly enhances user experience through its natural language processing (NLP) abilities.

 ### **Key Benefits of Using Grok**:
 1. **Real-Time Information Access**: Grok's integration with real-time data sources ensures users receive up-to-date, accurate responses related to government services, requirements, and appointments.